Aru va`en: A Keeping of the Troth

 Not by hunger.

-I thought the Aruvan was the largest thing I would ever see.
+I had thought Aruvan was the greatest body I would ever see.

 Then it lowered its head.